ifitsmanu/podcasting/README.md

-Below is a final, detailed README section that incorporates all the elements previously discussed, references an architecture diagram located at `podcasting/public/Digital Human Blueprint Diagram.png`, and fully articulates the project's vision, capabilities, and future plans.

----

 # AudioPaperCast

 **AudioPaperCast** is an open-source concept demonstrating how large language models (LLMs) can transform an academic research paper into a fully produced two-person podcast conversation—without any manual coding.
 Every step of this project’s conceptualization has been guided by AI, from setting directory structures to defining prompt templates and pipeline steps.